National communism: In Romania (1960s–1980s)

 Although the term "national communism" was never officially used by the Romanian Communist Party, it has been used to describe the ideology of the Socialist Republic of Romania between the early 1960s and 1989.
 Gheorghe Gheorghiu-Dej originally developed an emphasis on Romanian nationalism when attempted to pursue a more autonomous domestic and foreign policy independent from the Soviet Union.
 This culminated in 1964 when Gheorghiu-Dej announced a "declaration of independence", abandoning communist internationalism.
-Gheorghiu-Dej's successor, Nicolae Ceaușescu, developed this further by combining both Marxist–Leninist principles and doctrines of far-right nationalism.
+Gheorghiu-Dej's successor, Nicolae Ceaușescu, developed this further by combining both Marxist–Leninist principles and doctrines of Romanian nationalism.
 In 1971, through his July Theses manifesto, Ceaușescu declared a national cultural revolution.
 National communism in Romania was built around Ceaușescu's cult of personality and the idealization of Romanian history, also known as protochronism.
 The main argument of the tenet was the endless and unanimous fighting throughout two thousand years to achieve unity and independence.

 Part of Romanian national communism was the rehabilitation of Romanian historical figures who had previously been denounced by the communist regime.
 Examples include the nationalist historian Nicolae Iorga and Ion Antonescu, a fascist Conducător.
 These figures were deemed as Romanian patriots despite their strong anti-communist views.